-Briefly, the types of lottery that can be promoted include:
+The types of lottery that can be promoted include:

-- Exempt lotteries - these lotteries do not need to be in support of a good cause and do not require to be run under any operating license issued by the Gambling Commission, or otherwise require registration with any statutory body
+These lotteries do not need to be in support of a good cause and do not require to be run under any operating license issued by the Gambling Commission, or otherwise require registration with any statutory body

 There are three categories of exempt lottery:

-- Incidental non-commercial lotteries - held at non-commercial events, where all money raised at the event goes entirely to purposes that are not for private or commercial gain,
+- Incidental non-commercial lotteries - held at non-commercial events, where all money raised at the event goes entirely to purposes that are not for private or commercial gain

-- Private society, work or residents lotteries - where tickets can only be sold to society members, workers in or residents of a premises,
+- Private society, work or residents lotteries - where tickets can only be sold to society members, workers in or residents of a premises

 - Customer lotteries - run by occupiers of business premises selling tickets only to customers on the premises itself